Pain · Procurement

 Stage three: brief the BD seat on the new architecture.
 Replace the existing template across the US BD team.
 Train the proposal writers on the FAR cross-reference discipline and the past-performance format.
 Stand up the SAM.gov registration if not already in place, confirm the NAICS code, decide on the GSA Schedule application timeline, and document the BABA position by product line.
 The BD seat now responds to round one with a document that passes the checklist.

 This work fits inside a Market Entry Sprint (six to ten weeks, response template plus past-performance file plus cover sheet plus compliance matrix), a Cross-Border Build (three to six months, full multi-channel US rebuild including response architecture, paid landing, and sales enablement), or a Group Partnership (monthly retainer, twelve-month minimum, for groups with multiple US-facing brands or product lines bidding into US procurement).
-Pricing is confirmed in discovery, not on the public site.
+Public prices are not listed; fit, scope, and sequence are set after the inquiry review.

 Template first.
 Past-performance reformat second.
 BD seat briefing third.
 The DACH response architecture stays as it is.
 The US-facing response sits on a separate template line.
 Two architectures, one per market.